 These efforts will help ensure that everyone has the best tools, and as much time needed to learn their music and motions.

 Afterglow is an opportunity for members to interact with one another outside of rehearsal.
 Afterglow events will be announced weeks ahead of time so that members will have ample time to plan to attend.
 Afterglow locations are determined in advance and publicized via announcements and email.
 All members are encouraged to attend.
 Attendance at Afterglow is not required.

 The By-Laws of the Rainbow Chorale of Delaware require that board meetings be held at least once a quarter and typically occur once a month.
 Board meetings are open to all members who wish to attend.
-Meeting dates, times, and locations are posted on the RCD Calendar and announced at rehearsals and via email.
+Meeting dates, times, and locations are posted in the Rainbow Connector when possible, and announced at rehearsals and via email.

 Music is distributed to all singing members each trimester.
 Members are reminded that music has been purchased by and is the property of The Rainbow Chorale of Delaware — some music may be on loan from other organizations.
 Members are responsible for returning all music in good condition in a timely fashion.
 Music should be handled with care, with any notes or marks made in pencil only.
 All music should be returned at the completion of each trimester in the same condition as it was received.
 Members will be held financially responsible for any and all missing or damaged music at the end of each trimester.
 For specific questions regarding music, contact the Music Librarian at email@example.com

 Non-singing members or performing members on leave who pay dues are considered part of the Fifth Section.
 They provide essential support to the Chorale by participating in committees and on the Board, and by volunteering at Chorale events.
 They are welcome at rehearsal and Afterglow and have the same rights and privileges as performing members.